mjburtenshaw/macglab/README.md

 Run `macglab` in a shell:
 - Use the `-browser` flag to open MRs in the browser.
+- Use the `-drafts` flag to include draft MRs.
 - Use the `-group` flag to filter output to the usernames configuration.
 - Use the `-projects` flag to filter output to the projects configuration.